AFLplusplus/AFLplusplus/qemu_mode/README.md

 ## 13) Gotchas, feedback, bugs

-If you need to fix up checksums or do other cleanup on mutated test cases, see utils/custom_mutators/ for a viable solution.
+If you need to fix up checksums or do other cleanups on mutated test cases, see `afl_custom_post_process` in custom_mutators/examples/example.c for a viable solution.

 Do not mix QEMU mode with ASAN, MSAN, or the likes; QEMU doesn't appreciate the "shadow VM" trick employed by the sanitizers and will probably just